hiei23/Portafolio/Readme.md

-***Readme***

---Triage--

-A course project for the course csc207.
+## Readme ##

+#### CSC207 fall 2014 project - Triage ####

-It involed creating a Triage Android app that keeps track of the vital signs of a patient as well as keeping track of patients that arrive.
+It involed creating an Android app for a triage.

-Features
+**Features**:

-- Create new records for patients
+- Create new records for patients.
-- Sorts a waiting list by arrival time and priority type
+- Sorts a waiting list by arrival time and urgency.
-- Search Patient
+- Search Patient.
+- Update vital signs.
+- Display Prescription given to a patient
+- Display last visit.
+- Display patient health record.
+- Add patient to the waiting list.